(Co)Simplicial Descent Categories: Examples

 \end{defi}

-\begin{obs} (1.-) The filtered quasi-isomorphisms have a calculus of fractions in the category of filtered complexes up to filtered homotopy \cite[p.271]{IlI}.
-Hence any isomorphism in the filtered derived category can be represented by a zig-zag as in c).
-Moreover, any arbitrary zig-zag of filtered quasi-isomorphisms can be reduced to a length 2 zig-zag in a functorial way, \cite[6.5.17]{R}, using a `quasi-pullback' procedure (constructed through the path object coming from the cosimplicial structure on $\mrm{CF}^+\mathbb{C}$).
-In \cite{Be} the comparison zig-zag $\alpha$ has the shape $\cdot\leftarrow\cdot\rightarrow\cdot$, because they use a `reduction' procedure based on the filtered cone object, instead of the filtered path one.
-Another possibility is to allow zig-zags $\alpha$ of arbitrary length, as in \cite{PS}.
-All constructions and results developed here can be adapted to this situation.\\ (2.-) Except for the $\mathbb{Z}$-part, a mixed Hodge complex as above is a mixed Hodge complex in the sense of Deligne, thinking in $\alpha$ as an isomorphism in the filtered derived category.
-Also, applying the decalage functor $Dec$ to the weight filtration $\mrm{W}$ we get a mixed Hodge complex as defined in \cite{H} and \cite{Be}.\\ (3.-) We dropped the $\mathbb{Z}$-part of a mixed Hodge complex by simplicity, but all results in this section are also valid for mixed Hodge complexes with $\mathbb{Z}$-coef{f}icients. \end{obs}
+\begin{obs}\mbox{}\\ \textsc{I.} The filtered quasi-isomorphisms have a calculus of fractions in the category of filtered complexes up to filtered homotopy (see \cite[p.271]{I1}).
+Hence any filtered quasi-isomorphism is represented by a zigzag as in \textit{3}.\\ \textsc{II.} Except for the $\mathbb{Z}$-part, a mixed Hodge complex as above is a mixed Hodge complex in the sense of Deligne, viewing $\alpha$ as an isomorphism in the filtered derived category.
+Also, applying the decalage filtration to $\mrm{W}$ we get a mixed Hodge complex as defined in \cite{Hb} and \cite{B}.\\ \textsc{III.} We dropped the $\mathbb{Z}$-part of a mixed Hodge complex for simplicity, but all results in this section are also valid for mixed Hodge complexes with $\mathbb{Z}$-coef{f}icients. \end{obs}